 Can I Swap The Pecans?

 The key ingredient is truly the pecans, but if you would rather use another kind of nut, there is nothing wrong with that.
 Almonds would be heavenly!
 Consider using walnuts or hazelnuts too.
 Be sure to let us know what you liked best and how it turned out if you swap the pecans.

 What are your favorite nuts?
 And your favorite nut recipe?
 I'd love to hear about them in the comments!

 - Put the almond flour, coconut flour, and butter in a food processor and pulse until crumbs form.
 Add the water and pulse until it comes together in a dough.
-Divide into 8 pieces.
+This can take 2-3 minutes on high power.
+Just keep processing until it comes together.
+Divide the dough into 8 pieces.
 Press into the bottom and halfway up the sides of the prepared muffin tin cups.

-- Meanwhile, in a medium bowl combine the 6 tbsp butter and sweetener.
+- Meanwhile, in a medium bowl combine the 6 tablespoon butter and sweetener.
 Beat with an electric mixer until smooth.
 Add the vanilla, molasses, heavy cream, and egg.
 Beat until combined.
-Stir in the pecans.
-Divide between the baked crust shells.
-Bake for 20 minutes until no longer jiggly and golden brown.
+Stir in the chopped pecans.
+Divide between the crust shells.
+Top each with 3 pecan halves.

 - Bake on the bottom rack of the oven for 20 minutes until no longer jiggly and golden brown.
 Cool completely.

 - I prefer to make these a couple of days ahead of time.
 The flavor improves after being in the fridge for a bit.
 I rewarm them in the microwave for 20-30 seconds (remove the aluminum liner before microwaving).

 Originally Published June 11, 2016.
 Revised and Republished December 13, 2020.